RWS/studio-api-docs/apiconcepts/translationmemory/scheduled_tmx_exports.md

-Scheduled TMX Exports
+# Scheduled TMX Exports
-===

-You can also export the content of a server TM to a **.tmx* file.
-Here, the same considerations apply as for the *.tmx* import, i.e. the export operation, too, could be disrupted by latencies in the WAN connection.
-This is why exports are run as scheduled tasks.
-When running an export from a file-based TM, you select the location where the **.tmx* document should be created on your local hard disk.
-When running an export from a server TM you do not select a file path.
-Instead, the export is run as a scheduled task, and the **.tmx* file can then be downloaded once the export has finished.

-Add a New Class
----
+Use a scheduled TMX export when you export content from a server TM.
+Network latency can interrupt a direct export over WAN, so `Var:ProductName` runs the export as a scheduled task.
+After the task finishes, you download the **.tmx** file.

+## Create the exporter class

-Start by adding a new class to your project called `ServerExporter`.
-Within this class, you implement a public function called `ExportToTmx`, which takes the TM Server object and the TM name as parameters.
+Add a `ServerExporter` class to your project and implement a public `ExportToTmx` method.
+The method should accept the TM server object and the TM name.

-Open the TM and Create an Exporter Object
+## Open the TM and create the exporter
----

-First, open the TM from which the export should take place.
-Programmatically, this is tantamount to creating a TM object by applying the [GetTranslationMemory](../../api/translationmemory/Sdl.LanguagePlatform.TranslationMemoryApi.TranslationProviderServer.yml#Sdl_LanguagePlatform_TranslationMemoryApi_TranslationProviderServer_GetTranslationMemory_System_Guid_Sdl_LanguagePlatform_TranslationMemoryApi_TranslationMemoryProperties_) method to the TM Server object.
-This requires the full path to the TM including the organization name, e.g. /Organization Name/TM Name.
+Open the TM that you want to export.
+To do that, call [GetTranslationMemory](../../api/translationmemory/Sdl.LanguagePlatform.TranslationMemoryApi.TranslationProviderServer.yml#Sdl_LanguagePlatform_TranslationMemoryApi_TranslationProviderServer_GetTranslationMemory_System_Guid_Sdl_LanguagePlatform_TranslationMemoryApi_TranslationMemoryProperties_) on the TM server object.
+Pass the full TM path, including the organization name.
+For example, use `/Organization Name/TM Name`.

 # [C#](#tab/tabid-1)
 ```cs